pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 -----------------

 I've prepared a simple [demo application][es-tuturial] that demonstrates Elastic Search integration with Ruby on Rails.
-You can take a look at how I implemented it or try to tweak it into doing more advanced things.

-To get it running all you need to do is install all gems, create the database (SQLite 3), run an `elasticsearch` instance in the background and seed the Application with the provided Wikipedia articles within the `/db/seed/` directory.
+You can take a look at how I implemented it, or try to tweak it into doing more advanced things.
+To get it running: install all gems, create the database (SQLite 3), run an `elasticsearch` instance in the background and seed the Application with the provided Wikipedia articles within the `/db/seed/` directory.

 ```bash
 bundle install